bob-friedman/data-sarscov2-genomes/technical_report.md

 This function implements a robust, per-site calculation method.
 It determines the number of valid sequences (`n_k`) at each genomic position, calculates the nucleotide diversity for that specific site using Tajima's estimator, and then averages these values only over the sites where a valid comparison was possible.
 This approach is mathematically precise and ensures that regions with missing data (e.g., 'N's) do not artificially inflate or deflate the final diversity estimate, a problem that was identified and corrected during our validation process.

-Note: This section has been edited to reflect our updated code for the calculation below, even though it is undergoing further testing and validation.
-The previous code had a subtle bug in its calculation, so the version below is preferable to display for the purpose of this report.

 ```python
 # Stage 2, Cell 3: Partitioned Pi Calculation (Validated Method)
 def calculate_pi_robust(alignment_slice):